My Inspiration for this page is Pat's Desk on Pat Conroy's site, though I am certain mine will be nothing like his.

 The best SciCom Podcast out there is Ologies by Alie Ward.
 I've said that before, I know.

 No walk is complete without my Alie Time.
 She's clever, funny, knowledgeable, sometimes "colorful," and unafraid of asking dumb questions.
-She interviews top experts in each field, choosing a new 'ology, each week.
+She interviews top experts in each field, choosing a new 'ology each week.

 She covers serious subjects and hard science, but fun enough to cover witches for Halloween.
 Even the beat of her theme song is the exact cadence of my walking pace.

 Listen!
 Pick a subject that interests you.
 You will not be bored.
 You will learn something you didn't know before.
 Guaranteed.
+Be prepared for a little Woke Thought disguised as science.

-Thursday, 6 September 2025When I returned home from my 1985 assignment to Türkiye, the 1985 BBC series In Search of The Trojan War by Michael Wood, was released on American TV.
+Thursday, 6 September 2025When I returned home from my 1985 assignment to Türkiye, the 1985 BBC series In Search of the Trojan War by Michael Wood was released on American TV.
 You can still watch it Here.

-Most likely it is my way of returning to my beloved second home, Türkiye.
+Most likely, it is my way of returning to my beloved second home, Türkiye.

 Troy was the first place I visited during my second and third NATO tours of duty.